HDFGroup/vol-log-based/DEVELOPER_NOTE.md

   * Trigger condition: All API that triggers a reference count check (decrease) on the opened native VOL.

 ### Implemented Solution
-  * Report reference our reference of the native VOL as the passthrough VOL does
+  * Report reference our reference of the native VOL as the pass-through VOL does
     + We call H5Iinc_ref to report a new reference every time we copied the ID the native VOL.
     + We call H5Idec_ref every time the variable holding the native VOL ID is freed.
     + Source files: